Harnack inequality and Liouville-type theorems for Ornstein-Uhlenbeck and Kolmogorov operators: Introduction and main results

-We conclude the introduction with the following remark. \begin{remark} One-side Liouville theorems for general Ornstein--Uhlenbeck operators can be proved with a probabilistic approach based on recurrence of the corresponding Ornstein--Uhlenbeck process.
-We present this approach in the Appendix, showing how it leads to one-side Liouville theorems also for degenerate Ornstein--Uhlenbeck operators.
-However, the results obtained with this probabilistic approach contain Theorem \ref{OU} only in the case $N = 2.$ We mention that, in this last case, Theorem \ref{OU} is contained in \cite{cranston_1983}, where a full description of the Martin boundary for a non-degenerate two-dimensional Ornstein--Uhlnebeck operator is given.
+We conclude the introduction with the following remark. \begin{remark} One-side Liouville theorems for a class of Ornstein--Uhlenbeck operators can be proved by a probabilistic approach based on recurrence of the corresponding Ornstein--Uhlenbeck process.
+We present this approach in Appendix, showing how it leads to one-side Liouville theorems also for degenerate Ornstein--Uhlenbeck operators.
+However, the results obtained with this probabilistic approach contain Theorem \ref{OU} only in the case $N = 2.$ We mention that, in this last case, Theorem \ref{OU} is contained in \cite{cranston_1983}, where a full description of the Martin boundary for a non-degenerate two-dimensional Ornstein--Uhlenbeck operator is given.

-We also mention that under particular assumptions on the matrix $B$ that make the operator $\elle$ homogenous with respect to a group of dilations, asymptotic Liouville theorems at $t=-\infty$ for the solutions to $\elle u=0$ in $\erreu$ and, as a consequence, one-side Liouville theorems for the solutions to $\elle_0 u=0$ are known (see \cite{kogoj_lanconelli_2007} and the references therein). \end{remark}
+We also mention that under particular assumptions on the matrix $B$ that make the operator $\elle$ homogenous with respect to a group of dilations, asymptotic Liouville theorems at $t=-\infty$ for the solutions to $\elle u=0$ in $\erreu$ are known (see \cite{kogoj_lanconelli_2007} and the references therein); as a consequence, in such cases, one-side Liouville theorems for the solutions to $\elle_0 v=0$ hold.